Some Unique Family Activities for School Break

 Treat yourself to a truly sweet experience by visiting one of the region’s two alpaca farms.
 Your children’s hearts will be won over for sure, and we bet yours will too!
 The team at Alpaga Sutton and the one at Domaine des Nobles Alpagas in the Town of Brome-Lake will be happy to welcome you throughout the weekend and share their passion and knowledge as you learn more about their very special herds!
 Take a moment to visit their boutiques where you’ll find all kinds of products made with these endearing animals’ wool!

 Here’s a short list of indoor activity suggestions for those of you who would like to keep warm awhile!
 Tone your muscles by climbing the boulders at the Backbone climbing centre in Bromont.
-Treat yourself to some hot chocolate at the Musée du Chocolat in Bromont or at Chocolaterie Belge Muriel in Sutton; Or yet again, offer yourself and your children a delightful outing by attending a show at Espace Diffusion, in Cowansville; La petite sorcière gentille will be presented on March 5 2023.
-As you follow the story of a little witch with a big heart, Marie-Annick Lépine, accompanied by her friend Catherine Durand, will introduce your youngsters to nine musical instruments through nine songs from her magnificent children’s album J’ai brodé mon cœur.
+Treat yourself to some hot chocolate at the Musée du Chocolat in Bromont or at Chocolaterie Belge Muriel in Sutton; Or yet again, for the youngest, the Children’s Museum at the Lac-Brome Museum (open Tuesday to Saturday) promises hours of fun and admission is free for those aged 6 and under.

 Still not totally satiated by the end of your day?
 Visit our Accommodations section and extend your stay to enjoy our region a little while longer!